 While this guide provides essential Japanese phrases, if you’re looking to improve your Japanese skills before your trip, structured lessons from platforms like:

 These apps can be a great way to boost your confidence.
-I regularly use language apps to help with me English study.
+Language apps are a great way to practice pronunciation and build vocabulary before your trip to Japan.
 Give one of them a go!

 2. Basic Japanese Greetings for Travelers